-- For large company clients, learn their standard payment process and invoice before they cut their accounts payable cheques.
+- For large company clients, learn their standard payment process and invoice before they cut their accounts payable checks.

 As a professional services business, you need to track the percentage of time your fee earners spend doing billable work.

-This is called utilisation, and it directly influences your bottom line.
+This is called utilization, and it directly influences your bottom line.

-Average utilisation is about 70%, with year-to-year fluctuations within 1% to 2%, but the type of organisation affects this a lot.
+Average utilization is about 70%, with year-to-year fluctuations within 1% to 2%, but the type of organization affects this a lot.

-If timesheets are disconnected from your accounting system, it’s difficult to measure and improve utilisation.
+If timesheets are disconnected from your accounting system, it’s difficult to measure and improve utilization.
 People struggle to track any details regarding their time entry, and to keep it up regularly.